ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

 ## Changelog
 ### 0.1.15 ()
+ * feature: more sanity checks for gui
+ * feature: issue #84, add openknx to discovery adapter
+ * feature: issue #82, warnings on import of duplicate ga addresses, also check iob object for duplicates
- * fix: added null value to trigger GroupValue_Read, comments are overwritten in javascript adapter
+ * fix: issue #87, added null value to trigger GroupValue_Read, comments are overwritten in javascript adapter
  * fix: remove unused reference to sentry
- * feature: more sanity checks for gui
- * feature: add openknx to discovery adapter

 ### 0.1.14 (2022-01-08)
 * feature: autodetect the KNX IP interface parameters